freenas/freenas-docs/userguide/plugins.rst

    :menuselection:`Jails`
    as a *pluginv2* jail.
 This type of jail is editable like a standard jail, but the *UUID* cannot be altered.
-   See :ref:`Managing Jails` for more details about modifying plugin jails.
+   See :ref:`Managing Jails` for more details about modifying jails.